tustin2121/James_Somerton_Transcripts/_videos/P_mLM6fUhHQ.md

 <mark>To some</mark> historians, <mark>it is the love that launched a thousand warriors, and representation that survived the test of time.
 To other</mark> more pigheaded historians, <mark>it is</mark> nothing but a <mark>friendship</mark>.
 A very good friendship.
 A friendship which was very... beneficial.

 <mark>However, looking at the relationship between Achilles and Patroclus, scholars</mark> <mark num=6>have discussed</mark> <mark num=7>over the years</mark> <mark>whether their relationship *matches* with our understanding of homosexuality today.
 Many scholars argue that Greeks do not have the same sex labels as we do now.
 Many claimed that Homer's treatment of the relationship between Achilles and Patroclus in the Iliad is ambiguous.
-It's not clear if they were lovers who slept together or just "best friends who shared the same bed".</mark> [Ironic stretching, forced smile]
+It's not clear if they were lovers who slept together or just "best friends who shared the same bed".</mark> <u>[Ironic stretching, forced smile]</u>

 <mark>So how did this affect the current representation of the pair?</mark>